alekdavis/PlexBackup/GETTING STARTED.md

 ## Advanced setup

 Once you verify that Plex backup is working, you can adjust the settings to better serve your needs.
-You can set it up to receive email notifications, have it send you a log file upon completion, run it as a [scheduled task](SCHEDULED PLEX BACKUP.md], and do more.
+You can set it up to receive email notifications, have it send you a log file upon completion, run it as a [scheduled task](SCHEDULED%20PLEX%20BACKUP.md), and do more.

 ## Restore